jnnwa/vscode/debug.md

 For LLDB, add `"postRunCOmmands" : []`

+handle SIGUSR1 nostop noprint
+handle SIGSEGV nostop noprint

 <h1>Live Debugging</h1>

 Note: The live debugger will only allow you to step through functions and watch variables that are included in the debug symbols of your executable (compile with `-g`).
-This means you **cannot** see infrastructure code or variables that are not visible in a header file.
+This means you **cannot** see internal infrastructure code or variables.

 In the debug menu, select a configuration from the drop down and press play to begin running your program.
 The debugger will pause when it hits a breakpoint or encounters an error.